squishylemon/GmodStore-Downloader-Neat/README.md

 ## In English

+### Neatened Changes
+This fork of the Gmodstore Downloader features a streamlined user interface, complete with thumbnails for each addon.
+It offers an improved experience for both developers seeking specific addons and beginners, with a clearer and more intuitive layout of required permissions for easy reading.

 ### Introduction

 This simple website provides the possibility to download addons from the [GmodStore](https://www.gmodstore.com/) without going through the online website but using its [API](https://docs.pivity.com/).
 This is very useful in case an account owner wants to give the access to third parties to download his created/purchased addons without giving them login credentials, it is a equivalent to the "**secondary access**" way.
 The account owner only needs to generate an authentication token with some restricted permissions in order to give it to authorized persons.